qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/server.rst

 Limit the access to the layer.

-Return an object of type :meth:`QgsAccessControlFilter.LayerPermissions
+Return an object of type :meth:`LayerPermissions
-<qgis.server.QgsAccessControlFilter.layerPermissions>`, who has the properties:
+<qgis.server.QgsAccessControlFilter.layerPermissions>`, which has the properties:

 * :attr:`canRead <qgis.server.QgsAccessControlFilter.LayerPermissions.canRead>`
-  to see him in the ``GetCapabilities`` and have read access.
+  to see it in the ``GetCapabilities`` and have read access.
 * :attr:`canInsert <qgis.server.QgsAccessControlFilter.LayerPermissions.canInsert>`
   to be able to insert a new feature.
 * :attr:`canUpdate <qgis.server.QgsAccessControlFilter.LayerPermissions.canUpdate>`